Cirkit Designer Logo

 Key Technical Details

-• Motor Voltage Range: 2.5V to 13.5V
+Motor Voltage Range 2.5V to 13.5V

-• Logic Voltage Range: 2.7V to 5.5V
+Logic Voltage Range 2.7V to 5.5V

-• Output Current (Continuous): 1.2A per channel
+Continuous Output Current 1.2A per channel (max)

-• Output Current (Peak): 3.2A per channel
+Peak Output Current 3.2A per channel (short duration)

-• Built-in Protections: Thermal shutdown, overcurrent protection, and low-voltage detection
+Built-in Protections Thermal shutdown, overcurrent

 Pin Configuration and Descriptions